-G0 Please provide the URL L of your institution's net pric e calculato https://np oc.collegeboard.org/st tudent/app/wellesle
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available: 15-Mar-19
+X Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+G1 Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+PRIVATE INSTITUTIONS

-Tuition: \$55,728 \$55,728
+Tuition: \$60,424 \$60,424

-G1 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

-Tuition:

-In-district
+Tuition: In-district

-G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+Tuition: In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS

-Out-of-state:
+Tuition: Out-of-state:

-G1 NONRESIDENT ALIENS

-Tuition:
+Tuition: Non-resident alien

-G1 REQUIRED FEES: \$324 \$324

-G1 ROOM AND BOARD:

-(on-campus) \$17,096 \$17,096

-G1 ROOM ONLY:

-(on-campus) \$8,824 \$8,824

-G1 BOARD ONLY:
+FOR ALL INSTITUTIONS

+Required Fees \$328 \$328

+Room and Board (on-campus): \$18,288 \$18,288

+Room Only (on-campus):

-(on-campus meal plan) \$8,272 \$8,272
+Board Only (on-campus meal plan):

-G1 Comprehensive tuition and room and ' •

-college cannot provide separate tuitio n and room and board
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-fees):

-G1 Other:
+Other: